twotwotwo/sorts/README.md

 There's no Reverse(), but sorts.Flip(data) will flip ascending-sorted data to descending.
 There's no stable sort.
-The string sorts just compare byte values; so é won't sort next to e.
+The string sorts just compare byte values; é won't sort next to e.
 Set sorts.MaxProcs if you want to limit concurrency.
 The package checks that data is sorted after every run and panics(!) if not.